Bank-Chaiyapong/Bank/README.md

-I am currently engaged in practice sessions to enhance my skills, and I am endeavoring to locate the source material on YouTube.
+I am currently engaged in practice sessions aimed at enhancing my skills, and I am actively seeking the source material on platforms such as YouTube, GitHub, and Kaggle.
+My aspiration is to become a data scientist.